tanthanhkid/cdk-typescript-ecs-fargate-cicd/README.md

 ## License
 This library is licensed under the MIT-0 License.
 See the [LICENSE](/LICENSE) file.

+cdk destroy
+y
-cdk deploy --all --require-approval never
+cdk deploy --require-approval never cdk ls